Batgirl (film): Casting

 DC executives began testing actresses for Batgirl in the week of July 19, 2021, with the group reportedly including Isabela Merced, Zoey Deutch, Leslie Grace, and Haley Lu Richardson; Richardson and Grace were considered to be the top contenders.
 Richardson went through several stages of auditioning, but Grace was cast in the role on July 21.
-By July 29, J. K. Simmons was in talks to reprise his role as Batgirl's father, Commissioner Gordon, from Justice League (2017) and its 2021 director's cut.
+By July 29, J. K. Simmons was in talks to reprise his role as Batgirl's father, Commissioner James Gordon, from Justice League (2017) and its director's cut, Zack Snyder's Justice League (2021).
 Simmons was confirmed to be reprising his role for the film in October.

-Also in October, Jacob Scipio and Brendan Fraser joined the cast, the latter as the villain Firefly.
-Fraser previously portrayed Cliff Steele / Robotman in the DC Comics television series Doom Patrol.
+Jacob Scipio and Brendan Fraser joined the cast later in October, respectively as the mob boss Anthony Bressi, and as the villain Firefly.
+Fraser previously voiced Cliff Steele / Robotman in the DC Comics television series Doom Patrol (2019–2023).
 Though it was initially reported that Fraser would portray the Garfield Lynns iteration, he later clarified in July 2022 that he was playing the Ted Carson iteration, with an original backstory not adapted from existing material.
 The villain role was originally offered to Sylvester Stallone, who voiced King Shark in the DCEU film The Suicide Squad (2021), but "things just didn't work out".
-Scipio portrays mob boss Anthony Bressi in the film.

-El Arbi and Fallah said Batman would appear in the film but declined to confirm if Ben Affleck would reprise his role from previous DCEU projects.
+Also in October, El Arbi and Fallah said the character Batman would appear in the film but declined to confirm if Ben Affleck would reprise his role from previous DCEU projects.
 In December, Michael Keaton was revealed to be appearing in Batgirl, reprising his role as Batman from the films Batman (1989) and Batman Returns (1992).
-Keaton had been expected to first reprise the role for the DCEU in The Flash prior to that film's delay to 2023.
-Rebecca Front, Corey Johnson, Ethan Kai, and Ivory Aquino also joined the cast, with Aquino playing Alysia Yeoh, the first major transgender character in a DC film.
+Keaton had been expected to first reprise the role for the DCEU in The Flash before that film's delay to 2023.
+Rebecca Front, Corey Johnson, Ethan Kai, and Ivory Aquino also joined the cast, with Aquino playing Alysia Yeoh, who was set to be the first major transgender character in a DC film.